 |

 The Los Angeles river was the primary reason for settling there, but the actual location of the pueblo was relocated

-a couple times in the early years due to heavy rains which caused the river to flood over.
-Eventually small living
+twice as heavy rains tended to cause the river to flood over.
+Eventually small living structures were

-structures were erected and land grants were given to the pobladores and soldiers.
-Larger acres of land later gave way
+erected and land grants were given to the pobladores and soldiers.
+Larger acres of land later gave way to emerging ranchos,

+|